-According to the NGO Forum on Cambodia, "The inadequate enforcement of laws and executive regulations in relation to the management of land and natural resources results in the spoliation of the natural and cultural heritage of Cambodian citizens, especially vulnerable groups living in remote areas, through the use of different practices, such as misinformation, intimidation, threats, land grabbing, illegal logging and illegal land sales."
+According to the NGO Forum of Cambodia, "The inadequate enforcement of laws and executive regulations in relation to the management of land and natural resources results in the spoliation of the natural and cultural heritage of Cambodian citizens, especially vulnerable groups living in remote areas, through the use of different practices, such as misinformation, intimidation, threats, land grabbing, illegal logging and illegal land sales."

-NGO and donor representatives view this as part of bigger problems related to poor governance, such as the lack of rule of law; lack of transparency; and corruption.
-The institutions responsible for equitable land administration and conflict resolution are also overly bureaucratic.
+NGO and donor representatives view this as part of bigger problems related to poor governance, such as shrinking democratic space, lack of rule of law and legal impunity, lack of transparency and competence, and corruption.
+The institutions responsible for equitable land administration and conflict resolution also face these problems, in addition to being overly bureaucratic.
 As a result, even if cases of land disputes proceed to the courts, the complainants frequently lose.
-In other words, responsible government agencies do not sufficiently recognize the increasing problem of landlessness.
+In other words, the increasing problem of landlessness is not given sufficient recognition by responsible government agencies.